ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 ### Manual Rails Install

-The following instructions have been superceeded by the [reactrb-rails-generator](https://github.com/reactrb/reactrb-rails-generator) gem.
+The following instructions have been superceeded by the [reactrb-rails-generator](https://github.com/reactrb/reactrb-rails-generator) gem but the steps are very simple if you prefer to do them yourself.

 To start using Reactrb within a new or existing rails 4.0 app, follow these steps: